Where to start

 Coping with your feelings

-No matter who starts a break up, the end of a relationship can produce a complicated mixture of feelings, including anger, sadness, freedom, guilt, and failure.
+No matter who starts a break up, the end of a relationship can produce a complicated mixture of feelings, including anger, sadness, relief, guilt, and failure.
 You may have more energy and see it as a new beginning.
 Or, you may be left with painful feelings.
 Even if it’s a relief, it can feel like a bereavement but without the rituals that help you come to terms with a loss.

 If possible, try to agree with your partner what you’ll tell people and plan how you’ll respond to difficult questions.
 It’s up to you how much you say, so you can keep the details private if you prefer.